bwakedavis/bwakedavis.github.io/content/blog/data-structures-in-js/index.markdown

 A stack can be represented using nodes with 2 fields called data and links.

 Stack polish notation implementation:
-+ Normaly in arithmetic expressions, when the operators symbol is placed between 2 operand it's called **infix notation**
++ Normally in arithmetic expressions, when the operators symbol is placed between 2 operand it's called **infix notation**
-+ **Prefix notation** the operator symboll is placed before the operand
++ **Prefix notation** the operator symbol is placed before the operand
 + **Post fix/reverse polish notation** operator symbol is placed after the operator.

-The computer evalutes the arithmetic expressions written in infix notation in 2 steps:
+The computer evaluates the arithmetic expressions written in infix notation in 2 steps:
-1. It converts the arithmetic expressions to postfix notation and then evalutes the postfix expression
+1. It converts the arithmetic expressions to postfix notation and then evaluates the postfix expression

-###### Converion of infix to postfix expression
+###### Conversion of infix to postfix expression
 Let E be an arithmetic expression written in infix notation P is postfix expression

-1. Algorith Polish (E,P)
+1. Algorithm Polish (E,P)
 2. Add to the end E
 3. Scan E from left to right and repeat 4-7 for each element of E until the stack is empty
-4. If an operand is encounterd add it to P
+4. If an operand is encountered add it to P
-5. If a left parenthesis is encountered , add onto the satck
+5. If a left parenthesis is encountered , add onto the stack
 6. If an operator is encountered;
-    + Pop from the stack  continously and add it to P. Each operator which has the same amount or higher precedence than the scanned operator
+    + Pop from the stack  continuously and add it to P. Each operator which has the same amount or higher precedence than the scanned operator
     + Add the scanned operator to the stack
-7. If a right paranthesis is encountered then:
+7. If a right parenthesis is encountered then:
-    + Pop from stack continusly and add it to P. Each operator until a left parenthesis is encountered
+    + Pop from stack continuously and add it to P. Each operator until a left parenthesis is encountered
     + Remove the left parenthesis
 8. END